eecs-autograder/autograder-full-stack/docs/production_first_steps.md

  * Log into the [Google API Console](https://console.developers.google.com)
  * Create a new project with your correct domain login
  * Enable the People API service for your project
- * Under the "Credientials" tab, add oauth credientials for a web-service.
+ * Under the "Credientials" tab, add (OAuth client ID) credientials for a web application.
  * Add `https://$WEBSITE/api/oauth2callback/` as an 'Authorized rediect URIs'
  * Download the .json oauth file (far right download arrow)
  * Move the .json oauth file to ./autograder-server/autograder/settings/oauth2_secrets.json